ArtS/arts.github.com/_posts/2016-03-01-how-to-validate-a-textfield-for-only-printable-characters-in-aspnet-mvc.md

 type: post
 published: true
 ---
-Let’s dive right in, plain and simple: for some reason, you need to make sure that user does not enter any non-printable characters into a text input field on a form.
+Let’s dive right in, plain and simple: for some reason, you need to make sure that your users don't enter any non-printable characters into a text input field on a form.
 Maybe the data needs to travel to far reaches of the known universe, to a remote ancient banking backend system that runs on COBOL and mainframes (fueled by the energy of a dying brown dwarf).
 Or maybe the column in the database